This page will show you how to cite common types of sources within the text of your Chicago Manual Style papers.

 How to cite sources in-text when you paraphrase:

 An in-text citation is a short citation that you make when you mention any information from one of the sources you are using for a paper.
 You need to do in-text citations even when you paraphrase by putting the words of an author into your own words.
-The in-text citation consists of inserting a superscript number beside the information you are citing.
+A Chicago Style in-text citation consists of inserting a superscript number beside the information you are citing.
 A superscript is a tiny number located to the upper right of the information you are citing.
+For each superscript number, there is a longer citation in the footer of the paper.
 Here is an example.

 Quoting Sources